Curriculum Committee Deadlines for 2018-19

 - If this course will be a REPEAT of a previous Special Topics course, please use this form to send the course description to the Curriculum Committee.

-The deadline to submit an Special Topics course description for Spring, 2018, is October 4, 2017.
-The deadline to submit a Special Topics course description for Fall, 2018, is February 14, 2018.
+The deadline to submit a Special Topics course description for Fall, 2019, is January 30, 2019.
 Please note that Special Topics cannot be used to satisfy the college Distribution Requirements for students who matriculate in Fall 2016 or later.

 Course Deletion.
 Please use this form to remove a course that is listed in the current Academic Bulletin.
 It is not necessary go through the drop process for Special Topics, FS 101, or FS 102 courses, as these are not added to the permanent curriculum in the first place.